Peanut butter Oreo popsicles are going to become your new favorite frozen treat. Trust me on this!

-I’m sure I have burnt everyone out this summer on popsicles, but pity me for I am ice cram maker-less.
-(Not that I can really complain, because I don’t have a vast amount of space in the freezer for it anyway.)
-But the chimes have rung out in my mind and I am scurrying to get up all the summer fun posts I have been squirreling away before the leaves change.
+I’m sure I have burnt you out on popsicle recipes this summer, but pity me for I am ice cream maker-less.
+Not that I can really complain, because I don’t have a vast amount of space in the freezer for one anyway.
+But the chimes have rung out in my mind and I am scurrying to get up all the summer fun posts I have been squirreling away before the leaves change color.

 It was like a silent alarm went off in my head this weekend as I started contemplating holiday gifts.
-There’s no birthday, no real celebration after mid-September on until December in our family.
-Everyone was either a product of cold winters or has their birthday stifled by other family holiday – which means that from August 17th on its full on holiday shopping mode for me.
+There are no birthdays or real celebrations from mid-September until December in our family.
+Everyone is either a product of cold winters or has their birthday stifled by other family holidays.
+Which means that from August 17th on, it’s full on holiday shopping mode for me.

 Peanut Butter Oreo Popsicles

 - 1 container whipped cream not the kind in the squirty jar, thawed

 - 18 Peanut Butter Oreo cookies plus 4